awsdocs/aws-lambda-developer-guide/doc_source/configuration-layers.md

 ## Layer permissions<a name="configuration-layers-permissions"></a>

-Layer usage permissions are managed on the resource\.
 To configure a Lambda function with a layer, you need permission to call `GetLayerVersion` on the layer version\.
-For functions in your account, you can get this permission from your [user policy](access-control-identity-based.md) or from the function's [resource\-based policy](access-control-resource-based.md)\.
-To use a layer in another account, you need permission on your user policy, and the owner of the other account must grant your account permission with a resource\-based policy\.
+For functions in your account, you can get this permission from your [user policy](access-control-identity-based.md)\.

+To use a layer in another account, the owner of the other account must grant your account permission in a [resource\-based policy](access-control-resource-based.md)\.

 To grant layer\-usage permission to another account, add a statement to the layer version's permissions policy with the `add-layer-version-permission` command\.
 In each statement, you can grant permission to a single account, all accounts, or an organization\.